SariyaP/final_project/Proposal.md

 - They can see all the project which they chose to advised.
 - Evaluation can be given to each project and approval will be done after.

+### Evaluation process
+- The project advisor will be telling other faculty to grade the project.
+- 2 faculties will grade the given project and send the score.
+- The score will be graded and the project can not be edited anymore.
 # Purpose & Conveniences

-This project is being created for a better management of projects for each users.
+This project is being created for a better management of projects for each user.
 Which can be used widely if there is a further development.
 The program can be apllied in every project managing which will be more convenience.